 We hope this article helps answer the question, “What do the pedals on a piano do?” and inspires you to play and pedal!
 (Just don’t pedal too much 😉 )

-The best way to learn piano is with real teachers, but not everyone has the time and money for a private instructor.
-At Pianote, you can get real feedback from real experts…all from the comfort of your own home.
-Explore our Method and community yourself with a free 7-day trial.
+Get real feedback from real experts…all from the comfort of your own home.
+Explore our Method and community for yourself with a free trial.

 By signing up you’ll also receive our ongoing free lessons and special offers.
 Don’t worry, we value your privacy and you can unsubscribe at any time.